bassahre/OakhollowIndustries/README.md

 - My Friends & Family
 - My Dogs

-I currently work in HR within a Recruiting group; I have a passion for helping folks find a fulfilling career.
+I currently work in HR within a Recruiting group; I have a passion for helping folks find a fulfilling careers.
 I LOVE to camp and my favorite holiday is _Halloween!_